 Research activities in Europe, Brazil, Somalia, and Australia; conferences, keynotes, seminars, networks.
-Accredited for 116 publications, including 21 books registered at research registration/CURIS, University of Copenhagen.
+Co-organizer of conferences, seminars, and meetings, from the international conference SocioAesthetics: A Symposium On Aesthetics, culture and social life, UCPH 2009, to the seminar The para-visual: the politics of distributed observation.
+International seminar with Professor Celia Lury Centre for Interdisciplinary Methodologies University of Warwick, PUC 2019.
+Accredited for 117 publications, including 21 books (books and collections) registered at CURIS, University of Copenhagen.
 Among them the best selling Designmaskinen.
 Design af den moderne verden [The Design Machine.
-Design of the Modern World], articles on the most read list of Sage Publications, Thesis Eleven Critical Theory and Historical Sociology, and the recent monograph Verner Panton.
+Design of the Modern World], articles on the most read list of Sage, Thesis Eleven Critical Theory and Historical Sociology, and the monograph Verner Panton.
 Environments, Colors, Systems, Patterns.
 Phaidon, London 2018.
 Currently finalizing a second ph.d (dr.phil), Trans Visual: an aesthetic economy, on the relation between dynamic topologies of contemporary culture and creative forms of the visual, to be published at Brill in 2021.
 It develops and complements the three volume collection Transvisuality.
 The cultural Dimension of Visuality that I initiated and co-edited for Liverpool University Press, 2013-2019 and the volume on Socioaesthetics.
 Ambience - Imaginary, that I co-edited for Social and Critical Theory, Brill in 2015.

 As Head of Studies and Chair of the Study Board at Department of Arts and Cultural Studies, University of Copenhagen 2007-2011 I headed the creation of the departmental framework for all study programs (BA and MA) continuing out of the four independent departments making up the sections of Department of Arts and Cultural Studies.
-I presided over the establishment of a joint study board, a strategic education plan, a reformed study administration, MA-thesis contract system, accreditation strategies, quality assurance formats, alumni initiatives, a pedagogical development plan, internationalization approaches, including, “Joint Master - Erasmus Mundus in Performing Arts Studies”, the first Erasmus Mundus program in Danish Humanities and the international, interdisciplinary, MA-program in urban studies, 4Cities (http://www.4cities.eu/), in collaboration with universities in Brussels, Vienna, and Madrid.
+I presided over the establishment of a joint study board, a strategic education plan, a reformed study administration, MA-thesis contract system, accreditation strategies, quality assurance formats, alumni initiatives, a pedagogical development plan, establishment of a system of elective topics on BA and MA-level across the department with a focus on entrepreneurship, creativity and innovation in collaboration with external partners (making it possible to specialize in these topics with the academic background of the Department of Arts and Cultural Studies), internationalization approaches, including, “Joint Master - Erasmus Mundus in Performing Arts Studies”, the first Erasmus Mundus program in Danish Humanities and the international, interdisciplinary, MA-program in urban studies, 4Cities (http://www.4cities.eu/), in collaboration with universities in Brussels, Vienna, and Madrid.

 Anders Michelsen; Associate Professor in art history with a focus on visual culture, PhD, Department of Arts and Cultural Studies, University of Copenhagen, 2007 - ; Coordinator of the first master program in Visual Culture Studies in Scandinavia 2002-2009; Consultant/lecturer, Royal Danish Academy of Fine Arts.
 Schools of Architecture, Design and Conservation 2002- ; Head of Studies, Chairman of Study Board, Department of Arts and Cultural Studies 2007-2011; Chairman of PeaceWare Somaliland, 2009 - 2012; affiliated Copenhagen School of Global Health 2010-2012; mobility-coordinator for PhD-students, Pontifical Catholic University of Rio de Janeiro, Brazil-UCPH 2010-2018; steering committee, Centre for Advanced Migration Research (AMIS), University of Copenhagen 2012 - ; External Lecturer, Institute of Architecture, Urbanism and Landscape 2012-2018; adjunct professor, Arts and Creative Media, James Cook, Australia 2014 - 2016; Affiliated with 4Cities, MA in urbanization, UCPH, 2018 – ; Foreign coordinator, Contemporary Scenarios of the Image and the Visual Culture), Pontifical Catholic University of Rio de Janeiro, Brazil, 2019 – ; Visiting professor, Pontifical Catholic University of Rio de Janeiro, Brazil, 2019; Visiting professor, University of Piauí, Brazil, 2019.